Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: to compare before/after audit results to verify all sections were addressed.
-It uses a specific verb 'verify' and identifies the resource (remediation results).
-The description distinguishes this tool from siblings like 'full_audit' and 'remediation_plan' by focusing on verification after remediation.
+The description clearly states the tool's purpose: 'Compare before/after audit results to verify ALL sections were addressed.'
+It uses specific verbs and resources, and distinguishes itself from sibling tools like 'full_audit' by emphasizing post-remediation verification.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.